 3.2.4 Variation of number of infected plants in weeks after planting

-As the weeks increases, the number of sick plants equally increased in all the treatment levels.
+As the weeks increase, the number of sick plants equally increased in all the treatment levels.
 It was highest in T1 and least in T4.
-The trend showed that in T1, sick plants increased gradually and become linear between the 10th and 11th weeks after planting while for T2, there was no increased in the number of sick plants between the 7th and 9th WAP.
-An increased was observed only at the 10th WAP.
+The trend showed that in T1, sick plants increased gradually and became linear between the 10th and 11th weeks after planting while for T2, there was no increase in the number of sick plants between the 7th and 9th WAP.
+An increase was observed only at the 10th WAP.
 Similar trend was observed in T3 and T4 (Figure 2)